In search for life

-The Aghoris maintain that all opposites are ultimately illusory.
-The purpose of embracing pollution and degradation through various customs is the realisation of non-duality (advaita) through transcending social taboos, attaining what is essentially an altered state of consciousness and perceiving the illusory nature of all conventional categories.
+The Aghoris state that all opposites are ultimately illusory.
+The purpose of embracing pollution and degradation in different ways is the realization of non-duality (advaita).
+This is done to break through social taboos, which is essentially a changed state of consciousness and to see the illusory nature of all conventional categories.

 Aghoris believe that every person’s soul is Shiva but is covered by astamahapasha “eight great nooses or bonds” – sensual pleasure, anger, greed, obsession, fear and hatred.
 The practices of the Aghoris are centered on the removal of these bonds.
 Sadhana (rituals) in cremation grounds destroys fear; sexual practices with corpses help release one from sexual desire; being naked destroys shame.
 On release from all the eight bonds the soul becomes sadashiva and obtains moksha.